CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ![FIlesystem 2](https://user-images.githubusercontent.com/83574067/140091946-33105054-5b65-4b53-9d29-6b7f0b6399fe.png)

-* If the files are **encrypted with the CSC public encryption key** you will be able to open them and access their content in read-only mode (similarly to opening a pdf file or streaming a YouTube video).
+* If the files are **encrypted with the CSC public encryption key** you will be able to access their content in read-only mode.
 The current streaming speed is about 50 MB/s.

 * The Projects folder is **available only when the SD Filesystem application is open**.
 If you log out from the application, you will not be able to access the data stored in SD Connect, unless you previously made a full copy of it.